-The selected team have completed rigorous training over the last ten months with the support of their teachers, parents and a hand picked team of experts and each now has the mental and physical fitness of an elite athlete.
+The selected team completed rigorous training over the last ten months with the support of their teachers, parents and a hand picked team of experts providing them with the mental and physical fitness of elite athletes.

-The following team of exceptional young adults will be immersed in the wilds of Greenland, each hauling their 45kg sledge for 100km.
-Over ten days, team-work and resilience are paramount as they cook and camp on the sea ice, meet members of the Inuit community, navigate through some of the world’s remotest terrain and marvel at the Northern Lights.
-Their confidence will soar with every step.
+The following team of exceptional young adults were immersed in the wilds of Greenland, each hauling their 45kg sledge for 100km.
+Over ten days, team-work and resilience were paramount as they cooked and camped on the sea ice, met members of the Inuit community, navigated through some of the world’s remotest terrain and marvelled at the Northern Lights.
+Their confidence soared with every step.

-These 10 pupils from the north of Edinburgh have been selected from both Broughton High School and Fettes College.
+These 10 pupils from the north of Edinburgh were selected from both Broughton High School and Fettes College.
 The three girls and two boys from Broughton High School are part of the FetLor Youth Club that provides services within the north of Edinburgh.

 The additional pupils on The Polar Academy Leadership programme benefitted from much of the same training and skills development as the expedition team.

 Findlay Fairley – Broughton High School